 While older wireless chargers won’t work if a case is on your phone, newer models can.
 Incorrect alignment of the coils between your phone and the charger can affect the charging speed or cause intermittent charging.

-Wireless charging is improving rapidly, which is a plus.
-Wireless charging has improved rapidly in recent years.
+This technology is improving rapidly, which is a plus.
+Wireless charging industry has improved rapidly in recent years.

 For instance, the older chargers could only output 5W of power, while the iPhone X, which was the first to support it, can wirelessly charge at 7.5W.

-The gap between wireless charging and wired charger will shrink as wireless charging is more efficient and faster.
+The gap between wireless charger and wired charger will shrink as wireless charging is more efficient and faster.
 It’s a tradeoff for now.

 This is a safe and secure way to transfer power from your phone.
 It’s easy to drop your phone on the charger pad.